pingmepi/custom-t-shirt-hub/docs/PRD.md

 So that I can create a personalized t-shirt that reflects my style

 As a customer
-I want the option to edit the generated design through a visual editor So that I can personalize the output to match my preferences
+I want a dashboard that shows a draft of a design (only give one draft option) to edit the generated design through a visual editor
+So that I can personalize the output to match my preferences

 As an admin